heyJordanParker/yaSingleton/README.md

  * Single point of entry that's guaranteed to run before any of your Awake scripts.
  * Easy versioning.
 Since singletons are saved as ScriptableObjects, they're outside the scenes and thus easy to version control.
  * Thread-safe LazySingleton.
- * Better performance; all singletons share the same Update events.
+ * Improved performance; all singletons share a single set of events (Update, LateUpdate, and FixedUpdate).
  * Easy to integrate with your existing code base.
  * Just works!
 No need to initialize anything or mess with the Resources folder.